Mathawk/Budgeteer/README.md

 which creates a mental barrier and a feeling on how much money is actually spent on certain things each month.
 In the long run the app will save you a lot of money and in general you will become more aware of the activities on your bank account.

+## Acceptance Criteria
+The app should be available for android smartphones.
+It should have access to the account information (account balance/transactions) and categorize theses transactions.
+The User should be able to see his balance, transactions, spendings in certain categories, and how much of the respective budgets is still open for the month.
+The app should have the feature to either pay via NFC or directly see transactions that happen via google pay.
+As soon as a budget is surpassed a warning message should be displayed.